 AP Basketball Writer

-James Harden scored 35 for the Rockets, whose five-game winning streak was snapped when Eric Gordon's 3-point try at the buzzer hit the rim and bounced away.
+Harden scored 35 for the Rockets, whose five-game winning streak was snapped.
 The worst part of the night for Houston, however, will likely be the loss of point guard Chris Paul in the second quarter to a strained left hamstring.

-The last play went to Gordon, and his 3 - Houston's 54th attempt of the night from beyond the arc - was off, and Miami escaped.
+The last play eventually went to Gordon, and his 3 - Houston's 54th attempt of the night from beyond the arc - was off, and Miami escaped.
 The Heat are 4-4 this season when shooting under 40 percent; the rest of the NBA, combined, is 9-103 in such games.

 Derrick Jones Jr. scored 15 for Miami, which got 11 from James Johnson and 10 from Wade.
 Gordon scored 20 for the Rockets, who got 14 from PJ Tucker and 10 from Danuel House Jr.